gamemanual0/gm0/source/docs/software/finite-state-machines.rst

                    }
                    break;
                case LiftState.LIFT_EXTEND:
-                   // check if we've finished extending, else do nothing. if (Math.abs(liftMotor.getPosition() - LIFT_HIGH) < 10) {
+                   // check if the left has finished extending,
+                   // otherwise do nothing.
+                   if (Math.abs(liftMotor.getPosition() - LIFT_HIGH) < 10) {
-                       // our threshold is being within 10 encoder ticks of our target.
+                       // our threshold is within
+                       // 10 encoder ticks of our target.
-                       // this is pretty arbitrary.
+                       // this is pretty arbitrary, and would have to be
+                       // tweaked for each robot.

-                       // we set the lift dump to dump liftDump.setPosition(DUMP_DEPOSIT);
+                       // set the lift dump to dump
+                       liftDump.setPosition(DUMP_DEPOSIT);

                        liftTimer.reset();